MarkyMark1000/PYTHON_MySQL_Django_Docker/README.md

 * make run-local              - This runs the Django project on my localhost.
 * make run-dock               - This builds and runs the Django project within a container defined by the local Dockerfile.

-The majority of the commands work except for 'run-dock'.
-I cannot get it to work with the Dockerfile.

 ### SYSTEM AND TYPICAL ERRORS

 ---